python-can-define-radio/side-projects/2024_10_07_GRC_guizero_experim/README.md

 | v2025_05 | Before May 1, 2025    | Starting May 1, 2025   |
 | v2026_01 | Before Jan 1, 2026    | Starting Jan 1, 2026   |
 | etc.     |                       |                        |

-### Current status

-As of January 2025, we are using this to teach a class.
-We are still deciding what the roadmap will be.
-Pull requests are welcome.

 ### License